anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_ethereum.md

     pub payer: Address,
 }
 ```
-When a user submits initiates a transfer, their transaction should include wasm
+When a user initiates a transfer, their transaction should include wasm code
 to craft a `PendingTransfer` and append it to the pool in storage as well as
 send the relevant gas fees into the Bridge Pool's escrow.
 This will be
 validated by the Bridge Pool vp.